kineticdial/kineticdial.github.com/ruby_freeze_your_constants.md

 ---
 layout: page
 date:   2018-09-24
+title: "Freeze Your Constants in Ruby"
 categories: ruby
 ---

-# Freeze Your Constants in Ruby

 Years ago I was working on a very large Ruby on Rails codebase that used constants to hold lists of credit card transaction states.
 For example: